MrDemonWolf/files-mrdemonwolf-me/docs/content/en/api.md

 category: API
 ---

-## Introduction

-Welcome to the Share API!

 We have language bindings in Shell!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right in the future when other language bindings become availabe.
+You can view code examples in the the bottom of each request page.

 ## JSON Web Tokens